agvxov/vimdir/README.md

 but it has no way to roll-back your filesystem, so be careful.

+If Vimdir fails, the directive file is preserved and its path is returned to the user.

 You will not be able to manage files which have tab or newline characters in their names.
 If you have aforementioned files, please seek the help of a specialist.

-The first character of the permission string is simply in formative, its (changed) value is ignored.
+The first character of the permission string is simply informative, its (changed) value is ignored.